 In the left sidebar of your query editor, you will see the new parameter.

 Save Your Dashboard as a Power BI Template File

 Now that you’ve created your parameter and updated your data source to that parameter, you can close out of the query editor and apply.

-To save your Power BI template, select File > Save As and save as a .pbit file (Power BI Template file).
+To save your Power BI template, select File > Save As .pbit file (Power BI Template file).

 To test your new template, open the template file and you will be prompted to enter the file path for your data source.